georgeslabreche/opssat-onboard-image-denoiser/README.md

 pip install -r requirements.txt
 ```

-Run the application, refer to the "Execution" section.

-Deactivate the environment:
+Deactivate the virtual environment:
 ```bash
 deactivate
 ```

 ### Execution
+Activate the virtual environment and:
 1. Use `find_bad_jpegs.py` to identify corrupt images that will break the training (get rid of those images, if they exist).
 2. Edit `constants.py` with the desired training parameters.
 3. Train the model with `train_denoiser.py`.